nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

       \FloatBarrier

-11) Browse into the Imported LogicalFileSet Inside the :term:`Data Source`.
+11) Browse into the Imported LogicalFileSet Inside the Data Source.
 Right-click the Mouse
 ----------------------------------------------------------------------------------------
    Browse the imported LogicalFileSet inside the data source, and right-click on the specific file you want to view.